 I like to think that one of my strengths as a writer is knowing my limits.
 I’m not talking about writing; I’m referring to all the essential bits that go into finishing the work.
 When it comes to editing, I can’t see my own mistakes, be them grammar or otherwise.
 I don’t have the knowledge or skill to create a good cover, and we all know that everyone initially judges a book by its cover.
 While I am capable of formatting my own work for ePub and Mobi, it’s a time consuming process, especially if you’re creating the best possible, error-free, e-reading experience and don’t already own appropriate software.
 Uploading your Word or OpenOffice file to the desired distributor might seem like a good idea, but there’s no guarantee you won’t be left with blank pages, overlapping text, and odd fonts because your word processor couldn’t embed them.
 E-readers aren’t paper books; if files are formatted incorrectly, the reader isn’t going to have an enjoyable experience.

 So – what is the real cost of self-publishing a short story?
 Let’s break it down.

-According to the Professional Writer’s Association of Canada (PWAC), the “going rate” for simple literary fiction is $0.10 a word... that means the copy for a 7000 word short story is worth $700.
+According to the Professional Writer’s Association of Canada (PWAC), the least expensive rate for article writing is $0.10 a word... that means the copy for a 7000 word short story is worth a minimum of $700.
 (Keep this number in mind – I’m going to come back to it later

 A professional editor charges between $30 and $60 an hour.
 Assuming that editor can review 2500 words an hour, and is working for an average of $40 an hour, that means a minimum of $120 for a 7000 word story – keep in mind that this is only content editing.
 Depending on the condition of your manuscript, the editor may require additional hours to make it publishable.